Azure/azure-sdk/releases/2020-09/js.md

 - Adds `loadBalancingOptions` to the `EventHubConsumerClient` to add control around how aggressively the client claims partitions while load balancing.
   ([PR 9706](https://github.com/Azure/azure-sdk-for-js/pull/9706)).
-- Support using the SharedAccessSignature from the connection string.
+- Support a new key-value pair in the connection string for the Shared Access Signature.
+The key to use is `SharedAccessSignature`.
   ([PR 10951](https://github.com/Azure/azure-sdk-for-js/pull/10951)).